scythe/mdqs/README.md

 ![Graph of cities by median population density with octiles](https://raw.githubusercontent.com/scythe/mdqs/master/city_pdqs.jpg)

-The median population density for a metropolitan area, considered by ZIP code, is defined as the density of a zip code such that half of the people in the metro area live in ZIP codes with lower population densities and half live in zip codes with higher population densities.
-The octiles are defined similarly, with 12.5%, 25%, etc living in zip codes with densities lower than the octile density.
+The median population density for a metropolitan area, considered by ZIP code, is defined as the density of a ZIP code such that half of the people in the metro area live in ZIP codes with lower population densities and half live in ZIP codes with higher population densities.
+The octiles are defined similarly, with 12.5%, 25%, etc living in ZIP codes with densities lower than the octile density.
 Where necessary, linear interpolation is applied, although this has a small effect.

 The 20 largest metropolitan areas (from New York to St. Louis) are included, as well as three "satellites" of larger